PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 ![MPC_COL_PREV_ANG image](../../assets/computer_vision/collision_prevention_angle.png)

-The vehicle on the left specifies a large angle, causing the collision prevention algorithm to consider sensor data that is within the 4m minimum range (in the velocity calculation).
+The vehicle on the left specifies a large angle, causing the collision prevention algorithm to consider sensor data that is within the 4m minimum separation.
-This may result in the commanded setpoint being ignored (vehicle doesn't move) or obeyed at a reduced velocity.
+As a result the commanded setpoint is ignored (vehicle doesn't move).

 The vehicle on the right uses an angle that causes the collision prevention algorithm to discard the sensor data that is closest to the obstacle.
-The vehicle is therefore more likely to be able to move in the commanded direction.
+The vehicle is can move in the commanded direction, albeit perhaps at a reduced velocity.

 ## PX4 Distance Sensor {#rangefinder}